-- Always pay attention to any lit control lamps and to the corresponding descriptions and instructions to avoid damage to the vehicle. - Never run the fuel tank completely dry.
+- Always pay attention to any lit lamps and to the corresponding descriptions and instructions to avoid damage to the vehicle. - Never run the fuel tank completely dry.
 An irregular fuel supply may lead to ignition faults and unburnt fuel could enter the exhaust system.
 This could damage the catalytic converter.

-The arrow next to the fuel pump symbol on the instrument panel \Rightarrow Fig. 107 indicates the side of the vehicle on which the tank flap is located.
+The arrow next to the fuel pump symbol on the instrument panel ⇒ fig. 101 indicates the side of the vehicle on which the fuel tank plug is located.